ckpeter/secure-settlement-reporting/README.md

-# Secure Settlement Registry Prototype
+# Secure Settlement Registry
-This repository implements a basic prototype secure settlement registry, using EMP-Toolkit.
+This repository implements a basic prototype of a generic secure settlement registry, using EMP-Toolkit.

 ## Quick Review